 You’ll lose a lot of followers, if you make your Instagram account private.

 You can choose to make your personal profile private.
 But, if it’s your business profile, it needs to be publicly accessible.
-After all, you want more followers to follow, like, share and recognize your brand.
+After all, you want more followers to follow, like, share and recognize your brand through social media marketing.

 The harsh reality is that when potential Instagram users see a private icon, they’ll likely steer clear.

 And, why not?
-You’re basically telling them you don’t want them, by making your profile private.
+You’re basically telling them you don’t want them as an Instagram follower, by making your profile private.

 A private profile means that when users follow you, they’ll have to wait until you find time to log in and approve their request.

 Also, they can’t see your new photos and other content types from your profile, until they’re approved.